KFUPM-JRCAI/gpt-oss-deployer/README.md

 - **`--model-name`** (required) - The model name to use
 - **`--api-token`** (required) - API authentication token, in our case any string will work.

-This provides an interactive chat session with conversation history.
-Type 'quit' to exit.